blackmagic-debug/black-magic-org/upgrade.md

 sudo dfu-util -d 1d50:6018,:6017 -s 0x08002000:leave -D blackmagic-native.bin
 ```

 You will need to install [`dfu-util`](http://dfu-util.sourceforge.net/) package.
-On MacOS you can use homebrew, macports or fink depending on your preferred package manager.
+On macOS you can use homebrew, macports or fink depending on your preferred package manager.
 You will need version 0.8.0 or greater to support the dfuse commands.

 ```{note}
 If `dfu-util` fails to switch your BMP into bootloader mode, or you feel like you might have **bricked** your BMP, you can also plug in your BMP while holding down the button.
 This will force the BMP to stay in the bootloader on power up.